bsaho/Compilers/README.txt

 How to Run
 =====================================================================
 The program can be run using:
-java -classpath /usr/share/java/cup.jar:.
-Main [FileToParse]
+java -classpath /usr/share/java/cup.jar:. cminus/Main [FileToParse]

 References